DKofie-00/playbook/src/working-here/what-to-expect-when-joining-dxw.md

 ## Internal facing roles

-We’re also offering internal facing roles, for example, in our busy commercial and marketing teams who also support our sister company, Tradecraft.
+We’re also offering internal facing roles, for example, in our busy commercial and marketing teams.
 These roles are not billed back to our clients.

 If you think this might be for you, please apply through our jobs page.